inf112-v20/biblioteket/README.md

 Simple skeleton with libgdx.

 ## Known bugs
 Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.

+## How to run

+You can either run the project in your IDE of choice, if you're using IntelliJ IDEA you can simply just run the Main class.
+If you are using `maven` from the command line you can package the game and its dependencies by running `mvn -B package` and then `java -jar target/roborally-1.0-SNAPSHOT-jar-with-dependencies.jar`.